janbodnar/Python-Datovy-Analytik-Skolenie/charts/subplots.md

 It is possible to place multiple charts in a plot via subplots.
 Subplots are created with `subplot` or `subplots` functions.

+The `subplots` creates a figure and a grid of subplots with a single call, while providing reasonable control over how the individual plots are created.

 ```python
 #!/usr/bin/python